Al-Hadid

 Al-Ḥadīd (Iron; الحديد) is the 57th chapter (sūrah) of the Quran with 29 verses.
 The chapter takes its name from that word which appears in the 25th verse.
 This is an Al-Musabbihat surah because it begins with the glorification of Allah.

+Regarding the timing and contextual background of the revelation, it is a Medinan chapter, which means it is believed to have been revealed in Medina rather than Mecca.